TypeRocket/docs/v5/extension-dev-tools.md

 ---

+*Pro Only: This is a Pro only extension feature.*

 ## Getting Started

-*Pro Only: This is a Pro only extension feature.*

-The `DevTools` extension adds an admin page to WordPress named "Dev".
+The `TypeRocketPro\Extensions\DevTools` extension adds an admin page to WordPress named "Dev".
 From the "Dev" page you can:

 1. Search and view the available TypeRocket icons that can be used for post types and pages.
 2. See all the registered image sizes added by WordPress of through [add_image_size()](https://developer.wordpress.org/reference/functions/add_image_size/).